 While looking for a new horse, and also in his down time, Andrew had the chance to travel to France, Italy, Hungary, Greece, Germany, Ireland and many parts of the UK.

 As sad as Andrew was to leave William’s in November of 2017, he was excited for what the next chapter had to offer.
 McConnon Eventing is now based out of Tallwoods Farm, Vass, NC.
 His goal is to establish a team of horses and owners.
-He found a horse, Bossinova ‘Hugo’, in England and recently added to his string with another horse from Europe, Dogano de L'Oiseliere "Dugan"
+Andrew currently has several horses for sale which he has imported from Europe.

 “Andrew has been my rider for the last two seasons and has been a real asset to my team.
 He has a wonderful way with young horses but has also been very effective home schooling my top horses such as Chilli Morning.
 He has grabbed and made the most of every opportunity available when competing.
 He has a great competition brain and in my opinion all the attributes to make a top international event rider and to fullfill his ambition of representing his country.
 He is a fantastic team player and a great guy to have around.
 I really hope he gets the support he deserves when he moves back home and builds a strong team of horses and owners.
 I wish him every success in the future and will always be available to support him in any way I can!” - William Fox-Pitt.